Srivallipakalapati/cypress-test-docker/e2e/README.md

 # cypress-test-docker

-Contains a suite of cypress tests that run against oos-ca application Tests are written using a BDD syntax Given, When, Then
+Contains a suite of cypress tests that run against sample application Tests are written using a BDD syntax Given, When, Then

 ### prerquisites
 Require yarn or node installed
-Using `cypress-cucumber-preprocessor` for BDD

 ### Running locally
 Install project dependencies

 `yarn install`

+Using `cypress-cucumber-preprocessor` for BDD.
 Everytime Cypress is installed, need to link cypress-cucumber-preprocessor with cypress using:

 `npm link cypress-cucumber-preprocessor`